raphael-group/raphael-group.github.io/research/index.md

 In particular, we designed the [MultiBreak-SV](/projects/multibreaksv/) algorithm for long-read and strobe read sequencing data from
 [Pacific Biosciences](http://www.pacificbiosciences.com/).

-##Biological Sequence Analysis
-We develop algorithms for analysis and annotation of DNA and protein sequences.
-Earlier work includues methods for multiple sequence alignment with block rearrangements, motif finding, analysis of high-copy number repeats in the human genome, and metagenomic studies of protein family diversity.
+## Other Research
+We have also worked on a number of other areas in computational biology.
+Examples include:
+* Visualization and collaborative annotation of genomics data (O'Brien et al. 2010, Leiserson et al. 2015)
+* Chromatin organization (Weinreb and Raphael 2015).
+* Proteomics (Nguyen et al. 2009, Ritz et al. 2009),
+* Metagenomic studies of protein family diversity (Yooseph et al. 2006)
+* Multiple sequence alignment with block rearrangements (Raphael, et al. 2004)
+* Motif finding (Raphael, Liu and Varghese, 2004)

 See the [publications page]({{ site.url }}/publications) for further details.